seangeleno/tidal-harmonies/README.md

 # tidal-harmonies

+--- 7/11/17 changes ---

+Sine wave animation of tidal harmonics is working.
+No graphics framework was used, just html canvas drawing and some math.

+All sine waves are built with a single constructor.
+The real time updating is done with methods on the createSineWave constructor.

+User can adjust amplitude (a multiplication factor), zoom in & out (a frequency divider), and speed with sliders in realtime without refresh.

+A new endpoint was created on the API that takes as a query a string (i.e. a placename).
+Locations are now searchable via a natural language search.
+User does not need to enter a lat & lon.
+String will resolve to a latitude and longitude on the server side and return a object containing the harmonic variables for that location.
+This was accomplished through express middleware that passes the response and request object through the geocoder api before it gets to the mongo query.

+--- 7/8/17 ---

 Provides an endpoint at /harmonics that will take a latitude and longitude and return an object containing the closest known tidal harmonic constituents.
 More info about the harmonics of tides at [Theory of Tides](https://en.wikipedia.org/wiki/Theory_of_tides)

 Data comes from 2 NOAA sources, station information from [here](https://opendap.co-ops.nos.noaa.gov/stations/stationsXML.jsp) via XML and the harmonic data from [here](https://opendap.co-ops.nos.noaa.gov/ioos-dif-sos/SOS?service=SOS&request=GetObservation&version=1.0.0&observedProperty=harmonic_constituents&offering=urn:ioos:network:NOAA.NOS.CO-OPS:HarmonicConstituents&responseFormat=text/csv&timeZone=GMT&unit=Meters) via a huge stream of CSV data.
 These sources were parsed and reorganized as GEOJSON and pushed into a MongoDB instance.